My Tokyo Guide

 These are exciting times for Tokyo, we are delighted to work with the media and the travel industry to share city icons through to hidden treasures.

 Tokyo is home to diverse cultures, rich traditions and cutting-edge technology.
 The contrasts of old and new are everywhere and part of its compelling charm.
-Australians are visiting Tokyo in ever increasing record numbers, drawn by a love for the food, architecture and design, culture both old and new, the destination truly has something for everyone.
-It’s also now recognised as an ideal place for a family holiday.
+Australians were visiting Tokyo in ever increasing record numbers in 2019, drawn by a love for the food, architecture and design, culture both old and new, the destination truly has something for everyone.
+It’s also now recognised as an ideal place for a family holiday and many Australians are missing or keen to travel to Tokyo.

 When you think of Tokyo you imagine a vast and crowded Metropolis, yet inside this vastness Tokyo has left room for the beauty of small things, breathtaking nature, the importance of kindness, community and human values.
 On closer inspection, it’s a thriving network of vibrant individual cities and neighbourhoods each with their own unique style and personality.
 Add to this the most efficient public and private transportation network in the world, which is surprisingly easy to master.